RheaH/MemoryGame/README.md

 # MemoryGame
 Important Notes

-Made as a part of Udacity's Intro to Programming Nanodegree (IPND).
+Made as a part of Udacity's Front End Development Nanodegree (FEND).
 Uses starter code provided by Udacity to assist with HTML, CSS, and shuffle function.

 Resources